-After writing blog posts about decorating our kitchen and our tree for Christmas, and how I repurposed a vintage pie tin to make this year’s centerpiece, here now is the decorated living room of our Blue Cottage.
+After writing blog posts about decorating our kitchen and how I made our Christmas tree taller, plus how I repurposed a vintage pie tin to make this centerpiece, here is the decorated living room of our Blue Cottage!

 And bottle brush trees.